zalando/skipper/dataclients/kubernetes/crd.md

 orchestrates traffic switching.
 In this case a set of routes with different configurations to one backend should be updated atomically.

-Another example is an openapi-spec controller, which goal is to create a set of routes based on API endpoint definitions with rules, defaults and overrides.
+Another example is an openapi-spec controller, whose goal is to create a set of routes based on API endpoint definitions with rules, defaults and overrides.